MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/Bible Study/Revelation/2 Bible Study - Revelation 2 & 3 - The Seven Churches.md

 https://www.bible.com/bible/59/1TH.5.1-8
 He is asking them to wake up otherwise they will miss Him when He comes back to the world!!
 The only people that will be surprised by His coming will be the unchristians.
+Christians will be awake and ready for Him.

 >'Yet you have still a few names in Sardis, people who have not soiled their garments, and they will walk with me in white, for they are worthy. '
 ==Revelation 3:4==